scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 Case Studies
 ------------

-In this section case studies present the details one or more of the IPython notebook use cases described in the previous sections of this paper.
+In this section I present case studies that present the details on one or more of the IPython notebook use cases described in the previous section of this paper.
 Case studies from industry R&D are not included here due to the propriety nature of the work.

 In all of the case studies you see that graphical results are produced using the ``pylab`` interface to